MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/assign-user-roles.md

 # Assign user roles

-Follow the steps in the following procedures to assign roles to users or to groups:
+Follow the steps in this article to assign roles to users or to groups:

  * [Assign one role to a user](#assign-one-role-to-a-user)
  * [Verify role assignments](#verify-role-assignments)